maryamamini71/Caltech101-HOG-SVM/Caltech101_HOG_SVM_README.md

     │
     └── results/
         |
-        ├── svm_result.png
-        ├── hog_visualization.png
-        └── pca_3d.png
+        └── svm_pca_visualization.png

 # Conclusion

-This project demonstrates that HOG features combined with SVM can provide an effective classical machine learning solution for Caltech101 object classification.
+This project demonstrates a complete classical machine learning pipeline for Caltech101 object classification.

+Using HOG feature extraction and SVM classification, the final model
-The final model achieved:
+achieved:

     Test Accuracy = 67.57%

 on 101 object categories.

-The results show that handcrafted features can still provide meaningful performance for image classification tasks while remaining interpretable and computationally efficient.
+The results demonstrate that handcrafted image features combined with machine learning methods can still provide meaningful classification performance while maintaining interpretability and lower computational complexity compared with deep learning approaches.